eaobservatory/hedwig/doc/maint/customize.rst

   these ratings into a single overall rating for each proposal.

-  This method can typically be customized by providing an alternative :meth:`~hedwig.facility.generic.view.Generic.get_review_rating_weight` function to determine the rating and weight factor for each review.
+  This method can typically be customized by providing an alternative :meth:`~hedwig.facility.generic.view.Generic.get_review_rating_weight_function` method to determine the rating and weight factor for each review.

 * :meth:`~hedwig.facility.generic.view.Generic.calculate_affiliation_assignment`